Why Teachers Need A Career Development Plan

 Developing a Career Development Plan

 A career development plan is a tool anyone can use to set goals for future progress in a chosen field of employment.
 In order to strengthen your teaching practices effectively you need to develop a personal career development plan.
-You can accomplish this yourself or with the assistance of your principal (some school require this, in fact).
+You can accomplish this yourself or with the assistance of your principal (some school requires this, in fact).
 Begin by imagining the desired result you want to achieve or the goal(s) you want to reach.
 Next list the skills you need to learn to achieve those results or the certifications you need to complete to reach the goal.

 Break your goals into smaller, readily achievable steps.
-List classes you need to take or other means of learning the skills you need.
+List classes, you need to take or other means of learning the skills you need.
 Your plan may be for one year, five years or more with subsections for individual steps to your goals.
 It may be formal or informal and open to flexibility and change.
 The purpose of your plan is to keep you focused on your skills and abilities, which keeps your self-esteem high.
 Competence builds confidence.
 A timeline helps you focus on your goals.

 Means of Professional Development